Alivexem/CreatorPass/README.md

 ## Features

 ### For Creators:
+- **Gift creators**: Gift your favourite creators SOL using reown Appkit SDK in-app without having to leave the application.
+- **Buy Crypto**: You can purchase crypto using reown Appkit SDK in-app without having to leave the application.
+- **Manage Content**: Upload and delete exlusive contents from a personalized Admin Dashboard.
+- **Engage with contents**: Users can like, comment and engage with posts.
-- **Mint NFT Passes**: Create tiered passes (e.g., Bronze, Silver, Gold) for premium content.
+-  **Mint NFT Passes**: Create tiered passes e.g. Bronze, Silver, Gold for premium content (feature incoming)
-- **Manage Content**: Upload exclusive content and manage subscriptions easily.
-- **Engage Fans**: Use built-in tools to connect with fans and track engagement.

-### For Fans:
-- **Explore Creators**: Discover new creators and their content.
-- **Purchase Passes**: Securely buy NFT passes using wallet integrations.
-- **Unlock Content**: Gain access to premium content linked to NFT ownership.
+-  **In-App chat**: Users will be able to have a personal chat with creators (feature incoming)

 - 📊 Remember, for every pass a creator mints or a fan purchases/renews.
 CreatorPass makes profit